Frequently Asked Questions

 · a signed statement by the parent or guardian stating that the administration of immunization agents conflicts with their religious tenets or practices.

-Can my high school age student participate in public school "extra-curricular" activities?
+Can my middle/high school age student participate in public school "extra-curricular" activities?

 In some Florida districts it is easy to enroll in extra-curricular activities.
 Some middle schools also allow this.
 However, each school, and school district has been known to set policy.
 The best thing to do is ask your assigned school or district about the procedures.
 It has been argued that the Florida statutes allow all students in private schools or those registered with the state’s home education program to participate.